Prominent Hong Kong activist urges Maas to take tougher China stance | DW | 31.08.2020

 Law called on Germany to take steps to make it easier for "Hong Kongers to work and study in Germany as a pathway to citizenship."

-Law put forward a list of actions that Germany could take, including working with other countries and establishing "a UN Special Envoy and Special Rapporteur on China," or to consider sanctions against Chinese offices who are responsible for human rights violations and breaches of international law.
+He also put forward a list of actions that Germany could take, including working with other countries and establishing "a UN Special Envoy and Special Rapporteur on China," or to consider sanctions against Chinese officials who are responsible for human rights violations and breaches of international law.

 Read more: Hong Kong: National security law targets overseas activists